jakebeamish/Penplotting.js/README.md

 |Download an SVG file|`d`|
 |Regenerate with random seed|`r`|

+### Plotting the SVG files

+The SVG file can be downloaded and then processed further.
+Personally, I use the wonderful vpype to optimise and tidy up, and then use the axidraw Inkscape plugin to control the plotter.

 ## Contributing

-This is a personal project and is in part a learning exercise, but contributions are welcome.
+Contributions are welcome.
 Currently, I am using `jest` and `jest-cucumber` for testing.
 Some scenarios are described in feature files, but the majority of tests are not.

-I'm trying to make sure that everything in the library is well documented using `JSDoc`.
+Documentation is generated using JSDoc.